PhilomenaMusili/employee-pay-calculator/README.md

 Follow the prompts and enter the required information.

 5. Contributing
-Contributions are not currently being accepted for this project.
+Contributions are welcome and encouraged for this project.

 6. License
 This program is licensed under the MIT License.
 See the LICENSE file for more information.